All Episodes

 It's not going to make any sense.

-You ought to see what the ticket prices are going to be the New York Yankees next year.
+You ought to see what the ticket prices are going to be at the New York Yankees next year.

-A box seat behind the dugout, because they're going to a new stadium.
+A box seat behind the dugout because they're going to a new stadium.

 Got to pay for it.